DiscordKt/discordkt.github.io/docs/dsl/Conversations.md

 ## Input

 To get input from a user, there are several functions you can use.
-Most of these blocks accept an `ArgumentType`, just like a command.
+Most of these blocks accept an `Argument`, just like a command.
 This is the type of data you're trying to produce.
 If the user's answer is not parsed successfully, the prompt will be sent again.

 ### Text prompt
 ```kotlin